 What saves the game is how the story unfolds.
 The opening may have been cliched and basic to the extreme but as you get deeper into the space war that's going on between the Mekalien and Virgan Empires, the games becomes far more involved.
 I would say the writers took a lot of inspiration from the likes of Flash Gordon or John Carter.
 If you're familiar with those stories you could probably point out a couple of direct references.
 If not, you sure to recognise homages to Star Wars, Star Trek or Blade Runner.

 Later of you acquire what's known as a P.T.V., a small one-man spaceship that allows you to explores multitudes of planets.
-The big box version of the game actually came with a handy guide to all of the planets you can visit.
+The big-box version of the game actually came with a handy guide to all of the planets you can visit.
 It's an interesting and useful pamphlet, not least because it is required for some mid-game copy protection cleverly disguised as a puzzle.
-To break up the adventuring, there are aso a number arcade sequences.
+To break up the adventuring, there are also a number of arcade sequences.
 They vary drastically in quality and difficulty but overall, I'd say they're a welcome addition.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox to bring the game to modern systems.
 Manual included.
 Tested on Windows 10.